 - g.
 Students are not required to take more than two exams a day.
 A student has a final exam conflict if he/she has two exams scheduled at the same time or if he/she has more than two exams schedule on one day.
 The student must register the conflict with the Registrar by 4:00 p.m. on the last day to withdraw from class with a grade of W. Once the student has completed this process, his/her responsibility for resolving the conflict is fulfilled.
 The Registrar will notify all faculty members involved in the conflict and request that they work together to resolve the conflict.
 If the faculty members cannot resolve the conflict, the Registrar will do so.
 The Registrar will inform all affected parties of the resolution. - h.
-The Friday after classes end will be set aside for culminating experiences in performance classes.
-This pertains only to courses that have a performance emphasis. - i.
+The last day of classes in the fall semester is a Friday.
+Friday afternoon, beginning at 2:00 p.m., will be set aside for culminating experiences in performance classes.
+The Friday after classes end during the spring semester will be set aside for culminating experiences in performance classes.
+This pertains only to courses that have a performance emphasis.
+[Approved by the Board of Trustees, April 2018] - i.
 Saturday and Sunday will be study days. - j.
-All other finals will be schedule in three-hour blocks Monday through Friday of the week following the last week of classes. - k.
+All other finals will be schedule in three-hour blocks Monday through Friday of the week following the last week of classes.
+Instructors must determine and communicate in advance to students the length of time allowed for their final exam, within the maximum allotted time of three hours.
+[Approved by the Board of Trustees, April 2018] - k.
 Grades are due at 4:00 p.m. on the Monday after finals end.